adminteractive/larastack/README.md

 Directory `bin` contains many helper scripts for frequent operations that you definitely want to use to control your project in various ways.
-It is encourage to contribute more such scripts to improve the overall workflow when working with a Drupal project.
+It is encourage to contribute more such scripts to improve the overall workflow when working with a Laravel project.

 * Build project services.